 The Supreme Court is the head of the judiciary branch, with each justice of the Supreme Court holding the position until they step down, pass away, or are removed from office through the impeachment process by the Senate.
 In these situations, a Supreme Court justice would need to talk to a lawyer to represent them through the proceedings.

 There are nine judges on the Supreme Court.
 One serves as the chief justice, while the others are considered associate justices.
-The role of the judicial branch is to interpret laws and make sure that they comply with the Constitution.
+Brian Joslyn, our DUI attorney in Cincinnati advised the role of the judicial branch is to interpret laws and make sure that they comply with the Constitution.

 - A Brief Overview of the Supreme Court